jakobbossek/mcMST/README.md

 ## Example

 Here we first generate a bi-criteria graph problem with n = 25 nodes.
-The first objective is the euclidean distance of node coordinates in [0, 10] x [0, 10] in the euclidean plane.
+The first objective is the euclidean distance of node coordinates in the euclidean plane [0, 10] x [0, 10].
 The second objective follows a normal distribution (N(5, 1.5)).
-The instance generation process is modular and thus highly flexible.
 ```r
 set.seed(1)
 g = mcGP(lower = 0, upper = 10)